-In reality, as we are using Jurik's form of Paillier, the best we can hope for is computational zero-knowledge, as Jurik's form relies upon the computational indistinguishability of the sequence generated by powers of h to random powers.
+In practice, as we are using Jurik's form of Paillier, the best we can hope for is computational zero-knowledge.
+This is because Jurik's form relies upon the computational indistinguishability of the sequence generated by powers of h to random powers.